Alexandramejia/applied-ai-system-project/README.md

 The scheduler sorts by priority before considering time slots.
 High-priority tasks (feeding, medication) are always placed first.
 This reflects real-world pet care needs where some tasks are non-negotiable regardless of when they occur.

 **Conflict detection scope:**
 The conflict detector flags tasks with the same time slot (exact match).
 Partial overlaps — where one task ends a few minutes into another — are not currently detected.
 This is a deliberate simplification: the goal is a practical planning aid, not a strict calendar validator.
+When a conflict is found, the AI suggests a resolution — typically recommending which task to reschedule or shorten.
+In cases where time or budget limits make a task impossible to fit, the scheduler drops it from the plan entirely and the AI summary explains what was left out and why.

 **Shared tasks via `extra_pets`:**
 Rather than creating a new class for tasks shared across multiple pets (e.g., walking two dogs together), I added an `extra_pets` field to `Task`.
 This kept the design clean while supporting the feature without over-engineering it.